gilch/hissp/README.md

 ```
 As you can see, this results in exactly the same Python data structure as the previous example,
-and can by compiled to executable Python code the same way.
+and can be compiled to executable Python code the same way.

 Hissp comes with a basic REPL (read-eval-print-loop, or interactive shell)
 which compiles Hissp (read from Lissp) to Python and passes it to the Python REPL for execution.